-CECL and IFRS 9: The challenges of new financial standards
+IFRS 9 and CECL: The challenges of loss accounting standards

 By Tom Kimner, Head of Global Product Marketing and Operations, Risk Management

-The Financial Accounting Standards Board has released its Accounting Standards Update on Financial Instruments – Credit Losses (Topic 326).
-This was the second phase of a global accounting standards change that began when the International Accounting Standards Board published their new standard, known as IFRS 9 Financial Instruments (a replacement for IAS 39), to the rest of the world in 2014.
+The Financial Accounting Standards Board Accounting Standards Update on Financial Instruments – Credit Losses (Topic 326) was the second phase of a global accounting standards change.
+This began when the International Accounting Standards Board published their standard, known as IFRS 9 Financial Instruments (a replacement for IAS 39), to the rest of the world in 2014.

 While the US standard (known as current expected credit loss, or CECL) deviates in a few significant ways from the international IFRS 9 standard, both revised accounting standards share an important feature: The calculation of the expected loss is now based on the life of the loan.
 This change increases the credit impairment over the affected assets (with some estimates being as high as a 35 percent), resulting in higher provisioning expenses and a negative impact to capital.